-This page is designed to aid state agencies with the recertification of their records retention schedules.
+This page provides materials and resources to assist state agencies and public universities with the recertification of their records retention schedules.

-- New blank form SLR 105 in Excel format - for complete recertifications of schedule.
+- Blank form SLR 105 in Excel format - for complete recertifications of schedule.

-- New blank form SLR 122 in Excel format - for amendments to schedule.
+- Blank form SLR 122 in Excel format - for amendments to an approved schedule.

-- Copy of your current approved records retention schedule - Each agency schedule must be reviewed and updated (if changes are needed).
+- Review a copy of your current approved records retention schedule - Each agency schedule must be reviewed and updated (if changes are needed).

-- Agency Archival Appraisal Reports - These are comprehensive accounts of the process of appraising the records of an agency and of the resulting appraisal decisions.
+Agency Archival Appraisal Reports - These are comprehensive accounts of the process of appraising the records of an agency and of the resulting appraisal decisions.
 The reports can be read to determine (as of the date of the report) which records of an agency are of archival value; which records the Texas State Library and Archives Commission holds; which records the agency maintains and for how long; and which records are not archival.
-All reports can be accessed online here.
 Please note that not all state agencies have undergone the archival appraisal process.

 Laws and Rules